Rethinking Mentoring Workshop Series

 As outlined in NCFDD’s white paper, Redefining Mentoring in Higher Ed, developed in collaboration with Harvard’s Collaborative on Academic Careers in Higher Education (COACHE), there is a clear mentoring effectiveness gap across campuses: faculty overwhelmingly agree that mentoring matters, but far fewer say it’s actually working.

-Through a combination of leadership development, mentor training, and network-building, participants in the Rethinking Mentoring Program learn how to create mentoring environments that foster connection, reduce burnout, and support long-term success.
+Through a combination of leadership development, mentor training, and network-building, participants in the Rethinking Mentoring Workshop Series learn how to create mentoring environments that foster connection, reduce burnout, and support long-term success.
 Whether you’re guiding others or seeking support yourself, this series provides a fresh, flexible model for what effective mentoring can—and should—look like.

 Why Rethinking Mentoring?